Social media is not a media. The key is to listen, engage, and build relationships.

 Another important element to include in your social media profile is a link to your website or other social networks so your prospects can learn more about your services and buy them if they’re ready to make a purchase.

-You can also share a link to your booking page for people to immediately book a coaching session without leaving your social media profile.
+You can also share a link to your booking page for people to immediately book a coaching session without leaving your social media business coach profile.
 This can be done by integrating a booking widget in your social media profile, which is convenient and time-saving.
 The ExpertBox booking widget allows your clients to book appointments with you based on your availability and allows you to avoid back-and-forth communication.

 Call to action